Learning Decision-Focused Uncertainty Sets in Robust Optimization: Learning the uncertainty set parameterization

-We note that~$\lambda^k$ and $\mu^k$ in Algorithm~\ref{alg:learning} are potentially unbounded, in which case they do not converge.
-The stationary point $(\alpha^{k},s^{k},\theta^{k})$ of the augmented Lagrangian function for any $\lambda^k$ and $\mu^k$ is, therefore, not guaranteed to be a feasible solution of the $\CVaR$-constrained problem~\eqref{eq:bilevel_sampled}.
+\end{assumption} Under these assumptions, by Theorem 6.2 of~\cite{Davis} and Theorem 3 of~\cite{path-diff}, the sequence $\{\alpha^{t},\theta^{t}\}$ in Algorithm~\ref{alg:learning_inner} converges to a stationary point of the Lagrangian function~\eqref{eq:lagrangian} with arbitrary $\lambda$ and $\mu$.
+We note that~$\mu^k$ in Algorithm~\ref{alg:learning} is potentially unbounded, in which case it does not converge.
+The stationary point $(\alpha^{k},\theta^{k})$ of the augmented Lagrangian function for any $\lambda^k$ and $\mu^k$ is, therefore, not guaranteed to be a feasible solution of the $\CVaR$-constrained problem~\eqref{eq:bilevel_sampled}.
 However, with the use of the safeguards~$[\lambda^{\rm{min}}$, $\lambda^{\rm{max}}]$, we can guarantee that the limit point of the augmented Lagrangian algorithm is at least a stationary point of constraint violation~\cite[Theorem 6.3]{auglag_safe}.
-More specifically, below we show that the algorithm finds a feasible point of condition~\eqref{eq:sampled_cvar} under mild assumptions, and otherwise converges to a stationary point of the constraint violation function~$(1/2)\|H(\alpha,\theta)+s - \kappa\|^2$.
+More specifically, below we show that the algorithm finds a feasible point of condition~\eqref{eq:sampled_cvar} under mild assumptions, and otherwise converges to a stationary point of the constraint violation function~$(1/2)\|H(\alpha,\theta)\|^2$.
 The proof is delayed to Appendix~\ref{appx:converge_stationary}. \begin{theorem} Suppose Assumptions~\ref{ass:define}~to~\ref{ass:step_size} hold.
-If the sequence of penalty parameters $\{\mu^k\}$ is bounded, then the sequence of updates $\{\theta^k\}$ in Algorithm~\ref{alg:learning} converges almost surely to a feasible point of the $\widehat{\CVaR}$ condition~\eqref{eq:sampled_cvar} as $k\to\infty$.
-Otherwise, $\{\alpha^k,s^k,\theta^k\}$ converges to a stationary point of the constraint violation function $(1/2)\|H(\alpha,\theta)+s - \kappa\|^2$. \end{theorem} Note that a feasible point $\theta^\star$ of the $\widehat{\CVaR}$ condition~\eqref{eq:sampled_cvar} also implies a feasible point of the contrained problem~\eqref{eq:bilevel_sampled}.
-In practice, with a finite number of iterations and some $\epsilon > 0$, we obtain an $\epsilon$-stationary solution of~\eqref{eq:bilevel_sampled} satisfying condition~\eqref{eq:stationary}.
+If the sequence of penalty parameters $\{\mu^k\}$ is bounded, then the sequence of updates $\{\theta^k\}$ in Algorithm~\ref{alg:learning} converges almost surely to a feasible point, $\theta^\star$, of the $\widehat{\CVaR}$ condition~\eqref{eq:sampled_cvar} as $k\to\infty$.
+Otherwise, $\{\alpha^k,\theta^k\}$ converges to a stationary point of the constraint violation function $(1/2)\|H(\alpha,\theta)\|^2$. \end{theorem} Note that a feasible point $\theta^\star$ of the $\widehat{\CVaR}$ condition~\eqref{eq:sampled_cvar} also implies a feasible point of the constrained problem~\eqref{eq:bilevel_sampled}.
+In practice, with a finite number of iterations $k_{\text{max}}$ and some $\epsilon > 0$, we obtain an $\epsilon$-stationary solution of~\eqref{eq:bilevel_sampled} satisfying condition~\eqref{eq:stationary}.
+The feasibility is then ensured through tuning the radius $\rho$ while fixing the other parameters of $\theta$.
+In fact, even when we converge to a stationary point of infeasibility, increasing the radius $\rho$ can often restore feasibility.